voltrb/volt/Readme.md

 Views are composed of sections.
 Sections start with a ```<:SectionName>``` and are not closed.
 Volt will look first for a section in the same view.

 2. views
-Next Volt will look for a view file that with the control name.
+Next Volt will look for a view file with the control name.
 If found, it will render the body section of that view.

 3. view folder
 Failing above, Volt will look for a view folder with the control name, and an index.html file within that folder.
 It will render the :body section of that view.
 If a controller exists for the view folder, it will make a new instance of that controller and render in that instance.